VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 * We set up Kubernetes Operator for VictoriaMetrics with using CRD.
 * We collected metrics from all running services and stored them in the VictoriaMetrics database.
-* We configured `dedup.minScrapeInterval` and `replicationFactor` for the VictoriaMetrics cluster for high availability purposes.